How to Make Edibles with Shake in Three Easy Steps

 First, preheat your oven for 230 degrees Fahrenheit.

 To prepare your cannabis to get baked into something delicious, the first step is to grind it up well, but not too much.
-Ideally, you want your bud to have the consistency of normal table salt.
+Ideally, you want your bud to have the consistency of normal coarse-grain table salt.

 If you pulverize your cannabis into a fine powder, it may give your edibles a grassy flavor, and will definitely turn your butter or oil green.